count-null/blog/_posts/2021-04-25-the-security-optimization-of-proof-of-work.md

 Chart source: [CoinWars](https://coinwars.com/mining/bitcoin/hashrate-chart)

-If an attacker needs "substantial hashrate", dosen't an increase in hashrate make the network is more secure?
+If an attacker needs "substantial hashrate", doesn't an increase in hashrate make the network more secure?

 Not necessarily.

-If all miners controling hashrate are assumed to always act in good faith, then an attacker would need to bring on additional hashrate to outcompete the good faith miners.
+If all miners controlling hashrate are assumed to always act in good faith, then an attacker would need to bring on additional hashrate to outcompete the good faith miners.

 However, this assumption is unrealistic.
-It is more likely that an attacker would bring hash online and cooperatively mine until the oppertunity to attack becomes feasible.
+It is more likely that an attacker would bring hash online and cooperatively mine until the opportunity to attack becomes feasible.

 This is why Bennett defines network security as the security budget divided by the network's market cap.